eProsima/Fast-DDS-docs/docs/notes.rst

 * Fixed custom wait_until methods when time is in the past.
 * Several data races and ABBA locks fixed.
 * Reduced CPU and memory usage.
-* Reduced flakyness of liveliness tests.
+* Reduced flakiness of liveliness tests.
 * Allow for more use cases on performance tests.

 Several bug fixes on discovery server: